Christian Giving

 It is clear from the various New Testament Scripture passages that we have considered that some commands given in the Mosaic Law have indeed reached their time of fulfillment with the coming of Christ.
 In place of these old directives, we have been given various new directives and teachings in the New Testament.
 All these new directives are given to us as a result of what Jesus accomplished for us at Calvary.

 We are still, however, required to obey many of the Old Testament laws.
 The Ten Commandments are still required for us.
 We do not obtain salvation by obeying these laws, but we are called upon to obey them, as well as any Old Testament directives and precepts that are consistent with New Testament teaching.
-However, some of these Old Testament requirements have, as evidenced by the Scriptures that we have considered, reached their time of fulfillment, and have passed from the Law; they are no longer a requirement for believers.
+However, some of these Old Testament requirements have, as evidenced by the Scriptures that we have considered, reached their time of fulfillment and have passed from the Law; they are no longer a requirement for believers.

-Are Believers Commanded to Tithe their Income?
+Are Believers Commanded to Tithe?

 The question now remains for us concerning Christian giving: Is tithing as commanded in the Old Testament Law still required for the believer today?
 The answer is that tithing is no longer required for us as New Testament believers.
 As we have seen from the various New Testament Scripture references that we have examined, there are in fact new directives on giving for God’s people that have been given to us by Jesus Himself and by the Apostle Paul.